metetrkn/pokemon_console_game/README.md

 ## Usage

+### Installation
+ - **installation.sh**: Installs all programms, tools and libraries needed to play the game.
+Execute it, It could take some time to complete all scraping.

 ### Data Collection

-- **pokemonNames.py**: Collects Pokémon data from Bulbapedia's list of Pokémon by ability.
+- **pokemonNames.py**: Collects Pokémon data from Bulbapedia's list of Pokémon bay ability.
 - **pokemonImg.py**: Downloads Pokémon images from Bulbapedia and stores them in MongoDB database.
 - **pokemonSkills.py**: Retrieves Pokémon base stats from Bulbapedia pages.
 - **typeEffect.py**: Gathers Pokémon type effectiveness data from Bulbapedia.